People

 Jacob Sagrans, PhD

-Jacob is the Director of Data Science Education at IFI, responsible for integrating data science into the science curriculum across the board.
+Jacob is responsible for integrating data science into the science curriculum across the board.
 He is a researcher, educator, data analyst, and musician working in STEM education, with a focus on data science.
 In his work he supports research, implementation, and administration of programs for middle and high school youth, and designs and leads professional development for educators.
-In 2023, Jacob graduated with a master’s in data analytics from Northeastern University’s Roux Institute.
-Prior to entering STEM education in 2019, Jacob received a BA in music from Grinnell College and a PhD in musicology from McGill University, and worked as an adjunct music history instructor for several years.
-He is a lifelong classical singer, and brings his musical background to work on data sonification.
+In 2023 he graduated with a master's in data analytics from Northeastern University's Roux Institute.
+Prior to entering STEM education in 2019, Jacob received a BA in music from Grinnell College and a PhD in musicology from McGill University.
+He is a lifelong classical singer and brings his musical background to work on data sonification.

 Shannon H. Sung, PhD

-Shannon is a Learning Scientist and the Director of Assessment and Evaluation at IFI.
-She holds a Master Degree on middle school math and science education from Wesleyan College and a Ph.D. degree in science education from the University of Georgia.
-Before joining IFI, she was a middle school science teacher in Taiwan and an assistant professor at Spelman College.
-She has served as the PI or co-PI of three NSF-funded projects and worked on an HMMI project for promoting interdisciplinary learning of science in historically black colleges.
+Shannon holds a Master's Degree in middle school math and science education from Wesleyan College and a Ph.D. in science education from the University of Georgia.
+Before joining IFI she was a middle school science teacher in Taiwan and an assistant professor at Spelman College.
+She has served as PI or co-PI on three NSF-funded projects and worked on an HHMI project for promoting interdisciplinary learning of science in historically black colleges.
 She has published more than 20 peer-reviewed journal papers.